MicrosoftDocs/customer-insights/ci-docs/journeys/copy-or-restore.md

 Copy and restore are about backing up your Dataverse database and application solution settings and customizations.
 Copy, backup, and restore don't include initiating the application services, authentication tokens, etc. After copying or restoring an environment, your target environment will be set up as follows:

-- The resulting copy or restore on a different environment will begin as a real-time journeys only environment with the application solutions but not the services.
-To turn on the back-end services on the target of the copy or restore, you must complete the additional steps of "installing" the real-time journeys services (described in [Install and manage Customer Insights](setup.md)) if you want the environment to function versus just back-up.
+- The resulting copy or restore on a different environment will begin as a real-time journeys-only environment with the application solutions but not the services.
+To enable the back-end services on the target of the copy or restore, you must complete the additional steps of "installing" the real-time journeys services (described in [Install and manage Customer Insights](setup.md)) if you want the environment to function versus just back-up.
 Additionally, if you expect to use the legacy outbound marketing solution on the target environment, you must also go to **Settings** > **Versions** > **Enable outbound marketing** in the Customer Insights - Journeys app to add the solutions and services onto the target.
 - For copies, if you chose to do an "Everything" copy, the entire organizational database of your source environment will be copied to the target environment.
 This means that copied data from your source environment will be visible on the target environment, but your work in the target environment won't affect your source database from now on.
 - For copies, if you chose to do a "Customizations and schemas only" copy, all your apps and customizations will still be present on the target environment, but the organizational database will be nearly empty, so none of your source data (including email messages, portal content, and customer journeys) will be there.
 - All records (except for customer journeys) that were live on the source environment (such as emails, lead-scoring records, and more) will revert to **Draft** state on the target environment.
 You must go live again with any of these records that you want to use on the target environment.